 At least 2 dead in multi-vehicle crash on icy Indiana highway

-CHICAGO (Reuters) - At least two people have died and at least 22 more were injured, three of them critically, in a "grim" accident involving several semi-tractor trailers on an ice-slicked highway in northern Indiana, officials said on Thursday.
+Jan 23 (Reuters) - At least two people have died and more than 15 were injured in a multi-vehicle traffic accident on Thursday involving several semi-tractor trailers on an icy highway in northern Indiana, a county official said.

 The crash occurred in icy conditions on I-94, near Michigan City, Indiana, according to LaPorte County coroner John Sullivan, speaking on the Chicago-area ABC TV station.